Strawberry Cherry Apple Chia Bars

 - Lychee Cherry Blender Ice Cream (non-dairy!)

-What other fruit combinations would you love in a chia fruit bar?
+What other fruit combinations would you love in your fruit chia bars?
 Let us know down in the comment section.
 Be sure to check us out on Facebook and subscribe here so you’ll never miss a new post!

 Until next time, enjoy the journey!